rayaqin/spendings-ui/README.md

 ## Extra bits

 -   The backend sorts the data by amount based on the flat values, and doesn't take the currency into account when we select the ALL option.
-This might be the intended feature, but just in case I added a **client side sorting option**.
+This might be the intended feature, but just in case I added a **client side sorting option** that uses a currency exchange rate API.
+-   **Sorting and filtering** settings are saved into **cookies**.
 -   I had noticed that the backend does **not allow for descriptions longer than 200 characters**, so I've restricted the input and added a nice toast warning message.
 -   Handled the special case when the description is as long as it can be, and has no white spaces.
 -   Tried to make the app responsive **with minimal of media queries** as a challenge _(smallest screen I tested with is iPhone SE)_, since I've recently heard from Kevin Powell _(a prominent figure in CSS circles)_ that we should avoid unnecessary media queries if there is a better way.
 Because of edge case values of description and amount, I had to use some though to decrease the sizes here and there.